-Samaria Gorge Crete Greece
+Samaria Gorge in Crete

 Hiking the Samaria Gorge, Crete, should be on the top of every adventurer's bucket list.
 Nestled in the heart of Crete's National Park of Samaria, the gorge stretches over 16 kilometres long.
 It slices through the renowned White Mountains and is one of the most scenic canyons in Europe.
 Whether you want to trek the toughest route or take it easy with a brisk walk through narrow passageways, Samaria Gorge has a suitable trek for everyone.